LukeLIN-web/Advanced-Datastructure-and-Algorithms/notebook.md

 【Theorem】A leftist tree with r nodes on the right path must have at least 2r – 1 nodes.

-定义 : The null path length, Npl(X), of any node X is the length of the shortest path from X to a node without two children.
+定义 : The null path length, Npl(X), X  最短路径from X to a node without two children.
 Define Npl(NULL) = –1.

 Note:
 Npl(X) = min { Npl(C) + 1 for all C as children of X }